nifty-oss/nitrate/README.md

 The entrypoint is bundled with a companion [`program`](https://github.com/nifty-oss/nitrate/program/README.md) types and [`macro`](https://github.com/nifty-oss/nitrate/macro/README.md) crates.

-> **Note:**
+> [!TIP]
 > A program can receive more than the specified maximum number of accounts, but any account exceeding the maximum will be ignored.
+On an ideal scenario, this number should be equal to the number of accounts required by the largest instruction of your program.

 ## License